 Marian Kansas is a Consultant at Avalanche.
 Marian is a strategic thinker and highly experienced storyteller that uses her knowledge of top-of-mind ED trends and best practices to help Avalanche’s clients engage with residents and effectively tell their community’s story.
 Marian understands how to effectively use marketing practices and research as an economic development tool and uses these skills to empower audiences to achieve their economic goals.

 Marian is a graduate of The University of Texas at Austin where she majored in Advertising and Theatre & Dance.
 Through earning her degrees, she has learned how to conduct rigorous research, think strategically about complex problems, and tell engaging stories.
-Prior to joining Avalanche, Marian worked in Strategic Planning at LatinWorks, a multicultural advertising agency.
+Prior to joining Avalanche, Marian was a Strategic Planning Intern at LatinWorks, a multicultural advertising agency.

 Jennifer is a Senior Consultant at Avalanche.
 Having spent her career in investor-based organizations, Jennifer has the keen ability to intuit client needs and then leverage resources and develop strategies to best achieve those needs.
 Her specialties include assisting organizations and their leadership with optimizing resources and performance.

-During her time with Avalanche, Jennifer has assisted with organizational strategies for the New River Valley Alliance, North Texas Commission, and the Tampa Bay region.
-She has also developed workforce strategies for the West Kentucky Workforce Board and the Three Rivers region of West Central Georgia, as well as economic development strategies for Douglas County, Georgia, Winchester, Virginia, and Spartanburg County, South Carolina.
-In addition, Jennifer has crafted marketing messages and designed data tools for the Tennessee Valley Authority.
+During her time with Avalanche, Jennifer has assisted with organizational strategies for the Central SC Alliance, New River Valley Alliance, North Texas Commission, Trinity River Authority, and the Tampa Bay region.
+She has also developed workforce strategies for the West Kentucky Workforce Board, the Three Rivers region of West Central Georgia, and the Hampton Roads region, as well as economic development strategies for Douglas County, Georgia, Winchester, Virginia, and Spartanburg County, South Carolina.
+In addition, Jennifer has led marketing strategies in Bryan County, Georgia and crafted marketing messages and designed data tools for the Tennessee Valley Authority.

 Jennifer began her career in economic development with a focus on educating businesses in Mississippi on international trade topics at the Mississippi World Trade Center.
 Before joining Avalanche, she worked for nearly a decade in a variety of roles with the Upstate SC Alliance, most recently serving as its Vice President and Chief Operating Officer.
 At the Alliance, Jennifer developed and executed global marketing strategies focused on telling the Upstate story through targeted outreach, events, collateral, content development, and social media.
 She also developed strategies to optimize the organization’s operations in terms of structure, finances, and human resources.

-She has a bachelor’s degree in business from The University of Southern Mississippi and is a graduate of the University of Oklahoma’s Economic Development Institute.
+Jennifer was a graduate of Leadership Greenville Class 39.
+She has a bachelor’s degree in business from The University of Southern Mississippi and is also a graduate of the University of Oklahoma’s Economic Development Institute.